DragonSenses/Algorithms/LeetCode/94-binary-tree-inorder-traversal/problem.md

 - **Sparse Trees**: For binary trees that are not complete, this representation may lead to wasted space in the array.
 - **Fixed Size**: The size of the array needs to be known in advance, which can be a limitation for dynamically growing trees.

+# Recursive Approach

+## **Intuition**

+In an in-order traversal, we recursively visit the left subtree, then the root node, and finally the right subtree.
+The key idea is to recursively solve for the left subtree first, then handle the root node, and finally recursively solve for the right subtree.